Hkattelu/Hkattelu.github.io/_posts/2017-01-05-How-to-learn-coding-without-losing-motivation.markdown

 to get a job?".
 I tell them that if they pick a language and stick to it, then maybe work on a project or two, they will be well on their way to being a capable programmer.
 Then, they might ask me some follow-ups like "How exactly do I start?
 What should I download?
 Where are tutorials?" and I will point them in the right direction.
-I then go about my life as usually and then check on them a week later.
+I then go about my life as usual and then check on them a week later.
 What happens?

 They've given up!
 I'm so confused!
 How could it be that my friend was so excited to learn about programming but quit so quickly?
 The process of obtaining the software wasn't hard (These days, sites like codecademy let you type code on the web),